hyperledger/besu-docs/docs/Concepts/Node-Types.md

     This may take a significant amount of time depending on world state size, during which the current head block doesn't increase.
     For example, Mainnet may take several days or more to fast sync.
-    Fast synch time may increase because Besu picks new pivot blocks, or because peers prune the world state before it completes downloading.
+    Fast sync time may increase because Besu picks new pivot blocks, or because peers prune the world state before it completes downloading.

 ### Snap synchronization

+!!! caution

+    Snap sync is an experimental feature.

 Enable snap sync using [`--sync-mode=X_SNAP`](../Reference/CLI/CLI-Syntax.md#sync-mode).
 You need Besu version 22.4.0 or later to use snap sync.